PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### What is Contribution?

-- Individual/Joint/Trust making a payment to their Foundation.
+- Individual/Joint/Trust making a payment to their Foundation

 #### What is Grant?